CounterpartyXCP/Documentation/UI/CLI.md

     getrows --table balances --filter 'address' '=' 'muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ'

     getrows --table balances --filter 'address' '=' 'muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ' \
-    --filter 'asset' '=' 'BBBQ'
+    --filter 'asset' '=' 'BBBQ' --filter-op OR

 Windows users may need to make changes to handle console quirks.
-On Windows 10 double quotes work fine:
+On Windows 10, the double quotes work fine:
 ` --filter "address" "=" "muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ"`.

 Note that balances (quantities) for divisible assets such as XCP are stored and retrieved in "satoshi"-like units.
-Hence, an address with 4 XCP and 4 INDIVISIBLE may show their respective balances as 400,000,000 and 4.
+Hence, an address with 4 XCP and 4 INDIVISIBLE may show their respective balances as 400,000,000 and 4 (which would be the case if INDIVISIBLE wasn't a divisible asset).

 GetInfo
 ---------